tlk/scp-logger/README.md

 ## Limitations
 User accounts must have write-access to their individual log-files.

+File names are not guaranteed to be logged.
+The source and/or destination folders are logged though.

 Far from perfect, but at least it is relatively simple...